shrtlist/UniversalDemo/README.markdown

 ### Features:
 - Storyboards are used to define the application's user interface.
-- Core Data is used to define the application’s data model.
+- `CoreData` is used to define the application’s data model.
 - Deletion is supported in the master tableview.
 - Portrait and landscape mode are supported for both iPhone and iPad.
 - An `NSFetchedResultsController` is used with batched fetching.